core-wg/oscore/draft-ietf-core-object-security.md

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

 A procedure for integrity-protection-only of Class I option message fields is specified in {{AAD}}.
+New CoAP options which are repeatable and of class I MUST specify that proxies MUST NOT change the order of the option's occurrences.

 Note: There are currently no Class I option message fields defined.